Host on Remake's servers

 npx remake deploy

-When you sign up / login to your account, use the same email you used for your paid account.
+When you deploy, use the same email for your account that you used when creating your paid account.

 🎉 Your app will be instantly deployed to our servers!